Skip to main content

 Postpartum doulas provide support in the first weeks after birth.
 They provide informational support about feeding and caring for the baby.
 As a postpartum doula and certified breastfeeding specialist, I am able to provide non-judgmental support, a listening ear, and a sounding board to new parents as they navigate the challenges of parenthood.
 I can offer support and guidance on a variety of topics related to caring for a newborn, including soothing techniques, sleep routines, breastfeeding and pumping.
 I am also able to troubleshoot pumping issues, teach paced-feeding methods to assist with transitioning from bottle to breast, and help mothers size themselves for their flange to make the process of pumping comfortable and more efficient.

-Through phone calls, texts and video chats, I can provide the same level of support as an in-person doula, but without invading your space or disrupting your home life.
+Through phone calls and video chats, I can provide the same level of support as an in-person doula, but without invading your space or disrupting your home life.
 I am here to support you as you adjust to your new role and can also refer you to other professionals or resources if needed.

 Virtual postpartum doula support is a great option for new parents who want the support of a doula but prefer not to have someone physically present in their home.
 If you're interested in this type of support, I encourage you to reach out and schedule a consultation.
 With the right support, you'll be well-equipped to navigate the challenges of parenthood with confidence.